George, Clippers rally late, beat Pistons 142-131 in OT

 Clippers: Haven't lost to the Pistons since Jan.
 12, 2019, when they fell 109-104 at Detroit. ...
 Kennard scored 18 points, and Marcus Morris, John Wall and Norman Powell each had 16.

-Pistons: Came into the game averaging a league-high 46.7 bench points in December. ...
+Pistons: Came into the game averaging a league-high 46.7 bench points in December, but were outscored 61-39 by the Los Angeles reserves. ...
 Had eight players in double figures for the first time since Nov.
 22 against the New York Knicks. ...
 Jalen Duren had 15 points and 12 rebounds.

 UP NEXT